Welcome

 This Course

 This website is here to provide you a place to come back and review the key concepts of the class, but most of the work will be done in Stata.
 In-class exercises and homeworks are embedded on this website.
-Please provide your name below to personalize the instructions of exercises and homeworks (your will only need to enter your name once):
+Please provide your name below to personalize the instructions of exercises and homeworks (you will only need to enter your name once):

 Class 1: From Excel to Stata

 This class will introduce you to Stata from ground zero.
 We will open a database and learn how to interact with it using the Stata command line.
-We will conclude introducing the use of do files.
+We will conclude by introducing the use of do files.

 By the end of the class you will know:

-• What are the main windows of Stata and what are they used for.
+- What the main windows of Stata are and what they are used for.

-• How to use a log file to save the results of your analysis.
+- How to use a log file to save the results of your analysis.

-• How to use a do file to make your work reproducible.
+- How to use a do file to make your work reproducible.

 Class 2: Manipulating the Data

-This class will introduce you to the commands you need to get from a raw to a clean database, ready for the analysis.
+This class will introduce you to the commands you need to get from a raw to a clean database, ready for analysis.

 By the end of the class you will know:

-• How to combine databases horizontally (merge) and vertically (append).
+- How to combine databases horizontally (merge) and vertically (append).

-• How to manipulate string variables.
+- How to manipulate string variables.

-• How to apply complex transformations to your variables.
+- How to apply complex transformations to your variables.

-• How to work with longitudinal data (units through time).
+- How to work with longitudinal data (units through time).

 We will learn these skills by analyzing data on prompt payment for hospitals in Chile.